nodejs/node/doc/api/url.md

 * {string}

-Gets and sets the hostname portion of the URL.
+Gets and sets the host name portion of the URL.
 The key difference between `url.host` and `url.hostname` is that `url.hostname` does *not* include the port.